Everything you need to know about How to Natural Release Instant Pot vs. Quick Release, when it’s safe to open the lid, and how long it takes.

 - What’s inside – what you are cooking.

 8 quart Instant Pot has larger pot (capacity), so larger volume of pressure to build up inside.
-If it is meal type, barely any liquid in final product recipe like chicken breast or teriyaki chicken, Natural Release takes about 10 minutes.
-For soup, it could be 40 minutes because all that hot liquid that keeps steam going.
+If it is meal type recipe, barely any liquid in final product like Instant Pot chicken breast or Instant Pot teriyaki chicken, Natural Release takes about 10 minutes.
+For Instant Pot lentil soup for example, it could take as much as 40 minutes for pressure to release fully because the pot is large, and all that hot liquid keeps the steam going.

-6 quart Instant Pot takes less time to do Natural Release – from 5 to 20 minutes.
-That’s one of the features I like about it but it’s a bit too small for us.
+6 quart Instant Pot takes less time to do Natural Release – anywhere from 5 to 20 minutes.
+That’s one of the features I like about smaller pressure cooker.

 When to Use Natural Release?

-Cooking certain foods like beans is better with NR.
+- Beans: Cooking certain foods like Instant Pot black beans is better with NR.
 It keeps them whole and literally that force doesn’t rip beans apart.
 Also often meat is a bit more juicy even with 10 minutes NR.